Paleo or vegan?

 Unfortunately for any intelligent discussion, many observers become dogmatic.
 They have strong opinions that exclude the simple possibility that there is no one optimal “healthy diet” for all.
 In the words of the ancient Roman philosopher, Lucretius, “one man’s food can be another man’s poison.“

 Which is healthy for you?
 Again, this question can be very controversial but it need not be.
 In the jungle (or the desert) of contradictory opinions about healthy eating, how do you find what is healthy for you?
-One possibiliity is by trial and error, testing one’s own digestive system, finding what foods cause inflammation for you, and then avoiding these foods and ingredients in future meals.
+One possibility is by trial and error, testing one’s own digestive system, finding what foods cause inflammation (constipation, bloating, gas, or indigestion) for you, and then avoiding these foods and ingredients in future meals.

 The fact that some animals, such as deer, cows, and elephants, are herbivores does not prove that eating meat is unhealthy for you.
 Similarly, compared with other animals, the length of the human digestive system and the structure of human teeth does not prove that all red meat is unhealthy for you or me.

-Other animals, such as lions, tigers, bears, wolves, and owls would love to eat you for lunch.
+Other animals, such as lions, tigers, bears, wolves, and owls would be happy to eat you for lunch.
 “Nature is red in tooth and claw,” as the English poet Tennyson said.

 Many nutritional studies reach contradictory conclusions about what foods are healthy or not for everybody.
 Many of these studies make general claims about what foods can cause disease or not (“risk factors”).
 None of them control for the blood type.
 Too often, the conventional advice is to conform to the official dietary guidelines, a “balanced diet”, and the “food pyramid”.